Non-boost-invariant anisotropic dynamics: Acknowledgments

 \section{Acknowledgments}

-We thank G.~Denicol and I.~Mishustin for useful discussions.
+We thank R.~Ryblewski for reporting an error in the published version of this manuscript and J.~Himmelsbach for pointing out a typo in the expression for ${\cal R}_L^\prime$.
+Additionally, we thank G.~Denicol, A.~Dumitru, and I.~Mishustin for useful discussions.
 We thank D.~Bazow for checking our numerical results.
 M. Martinez and M. Strickland were supported by the Helmholtz International Center for FAIR Landesoffensive zur Entwicklung Wissenschaftlich-\"Okonomischer Exzellenz program.